 One of the best things about the Halifax region is the many distinct communities within an easy drive of downtown.
-Tranquil escapes from city life, these places each have their own unique character and charm.
+The Halifax Regional Municipality is actually made up of over 200 unique communities, each with their own unique character and charm.

 Just across the harbour from the Halifax waterfront, Eastern Passage feels a world away.
 Stop by Fisherman’s Cove to explore the colourful waterfront shops, grab an ice cream cone or stroll the wooden boardwalk.
 Taste fresh seafood at one of the quaint restaurants or buy your own fresh fish and lobster to cook up!

 Once you’re warmed up, fill your belly with a lobster supper and dance until you drop at the famous Shore Club.
 This Nova Scotia institution hosts live music and dances on Saturday nights, as well as additional concerts by local music legends!

 This reproduction of a 1940s rural Nova Scotia village is complete with a general store, school house, church, workshop, gold prospecting complex, boat shop, garage and more.
 Families will enjoy the riddle-based Heritage Hunt (available at the front desk), playful kittens, curious lambs and cheerful chickens!

 We picked up our seafood today from Baker’s Fisheries in East Jeddore for the Cold Waters Seafood Festival this weekend at @memorylaneheritagevillage Harold said he was going to have a live lobster that is over 100 years old!! ••• Saturday & Sunday 11-4 RAIN OR SHINE!!
 We hope to see you there!! #ColdWatersFestival #fortheloveofseafood